theman-oj10/CareerSync/docs/DeveloperGuide.md

 1. Setting the deadline of a task in an existing internship

-1. Prerequisites: Add a task to the first internship using the `addtask 1 /task Attend meeting` command.
+1. Prerequisites: Ensure that there is at least one internship.
+Add a task to the first internship using the `addtask 1 /task Attend meeting` command.

 2. **Test case**: `setdeadline 1 /selecttask 1 /deadline 10/10/2024`<br>
-   **Expected**: The deadline of the first task is set to `2021-10-10`.
+   **Expected**: The deadline of the first task is set to `10/10/2024`.
 New deadline shown in the status message.

 3. **Test case**: `setdeadline 1 /selecttask 1 /deadline 11/10/2024`<br>